 Collaborate and Listen

 At the heart of VR innovation at FIU Online is a partnership between faculty and their instructional designer.
 Together they can develop truly exceptional and forward thinking courses.
-That’s why both Aleny and professor Rego thought presenting together at Realities 360 was key.
+That’s why both Alendy and Rego thought presenting together at Realities 360 was key.
 “Presenting alongside my faculty member felt like the full fruition of our partnership,” Alendy said.
 “We spent time researching and collaborating to create incredible courses, but presenting together both validated the excellent work we did and allowed us to share and grow our pedagogical knowledge through expert feedback and collaboration with faculty and technologists beyond our traditional sphere of influence.”

 If you are interested in learning more about implementing VR in your online course, reach out to your instructional designer.